Karaage-Cluster/karaage/docs/admin/tasks/adding_machines.rst

 To add a machine, you need a machine category first.
 See the :doc:`/datastores` section.
 Then you can add machines to this machine category.

-1. Under the machines section, click 'Add machine' button.
+#.
+Under the machines section, click 'Add machine' button.
-2. The machine needs to be given a password.
-Pick a secure password.
+#.
+After creating the machine, you may need to assign it a a password.
+Click
+   the password button to generate a new password automatically.
-3. If/when setting up django-pbs-logger, make sure if connects to Karaage using the machine name and the password you picked above.
+#.
+If/when setting up django-pbs-logger, make sure if connects to Karaage using
+   the machine name and the password you were given above.